 - Maintenance: This material does not require the same level of care as genuine leather; it can usually be wiped clean with a damp cloth.

-- Resistance: It is resistant to UV light and mildew, and because it’s synthetic, it does not crack or fade as quickly as real leather can.
+- It is resistant to UV light and mildew, and because it’s synthetic, it does not crack or fade as quickly as real leather can.